Reuben McAllister

-Reuben McAllister (born 10 June 2006) is a Scottish professional football player who plays for Scottish League one outfits Cove Rangers.
+Reuben McAllister (born 10 June 2006) is a Scottish professional football player who plays for Scottish League One club Cove Rangers.

 Career

 Bristol City

 McAllister joined Bristol City at nine years old.
 He featured for the Bristol City Under-23 side at the age of just 15 years-old in a 2-0 defeat against Queens Park Rangers in October 2021.

 Hibernian

 McAllister left Bristol City for Hibernian in July 2022 for an undisclosed six-figure fee that reportedly could rise to £500,000 should certain clauses be met.
 Hibs manager Lee Johnson described him as a "top young player".
 He agreed a three-year deal at Easter Road and was expected to move straight into the Hibs development team.
 He was named among the first-team match day substitutes on 27 July 2023, in the UEFA Europa Conference League against Inter Club d'Escaldes.
 He made his professional debut in the second leg of the fixture, on 3 August 2023.

 McAllister was loaned to Scottish League One club Kelty Hearts in January 2024.

 He was released by Hibs in May 2025, at the end of his contract.